Adwai-T/Notes/Utilities/Git.md

 * `git remote -v` : Get detail links about all remotes.
 * `git remote rename currentName toName` : Change the current name of remote.
 * `git push` : will push to the default repo and the main branch.
-* `git push origin master/main` : push to the origin remote repo and its main/master branch.
+* `git push origin master` : push to the origin remote repo and its main/master branch.
+* `git push --set-upstream remoteName branchName` : push the current branch and set the remote as upstream use.
 * `git fetch` : fetch updated code from remote repositroy.
 It need to be used with `git branch, git checkout and git reset`.
-* `git merge origin/master` : merge code with remote repo.
+* `git merge branchName` : merge code with remote repo.
 * `git pull` : is a Git command used to update the local version of a repository from a remote
 * `git clone <repo-url> <local-directory>` : clone a remote repo to local directory and optionally change name.